gravity-ai/gai-doc/doc-site/gravity-ai/docs/glossary.md

 ##Archive

-An **archive** is the model.zip that a user uploads and can have the .zip, .tar.gz, etc. file formats.
+An **archive** is the model.zip file that a user uploads and can have the .zip, .tar.gz, etc. file formats.